Cash In The USA – What’s Next?June 7th 2017

 In a country of 3.8 million square miles, the transportation and banking of cash is a tricky business for any national retailer.
 CMSPI has decided to take a step back and look at the overall armored transport (AT) situation in the US.

-There are four major national players in the US AT market:
+There are four major national players in the US armored transport market:

 Of the largest four global players – which include G4S and Prosegur – only Brink’s and Loomis offer AT services in the US.
 Figure 1 highlights the market shares of AT suppliers in the US, according to IBISWorld; highlighting the top four suppliers, together accounting for 94% of total industry revenue.